network-science-lab/infmax-simulator-icm-mln/README.md

-# Inluence Maximisation Simulator for Multilayer Networks under Independent Cascade Model
+# Inf.
+Max.
+Simulator for Multilayer Networks under ICM

 A repository to generate dataset with marginal efficiency for each actor from the evaluated network.

-Author: Michał Czuba + Network Science Lab
+* Author: Michał Czuba + Network Science Lab
-Affiliation: WUST, Wrocław, Lower Silesia, Poland
+* Affiliation: WUST, Wrocław, Lower Silesia, Poland

 ## Data